jakobzhao/geog458/readme.md

 **Announcement:**

+- 05/02/2022.
+Feedback for your final project proposal has been offered.
+All the proposals are amazing!!! :star_struck: Also, please check the project progress assignments that you will need to turn in by Week 7 and 8 respectively.
+Check details in [Final Project Guideline](project/readme.md).
 - 04/25/2022: Requirement for [your final project prototype design](https://canvas.uw.edu/courses/1547729/discussion_topics/7246492) is released.
 It is due on May 7th.
 - 04/22/2022：You can submit more than four think pieces.
 We will view them all, but the four with the hightest scores will be counted towards your final grade.
 - 04/21/2022: Requirement for [your final project proposal](https://canvas.uw.edu/courses/1547729/discussion_topics/7237157) is released.
 It is due on April 30th.